 - 2013 13in MacBook Pro, 2.4GHz Core i5, 8GB, WITH BM eGPU = 1:48.26

 As you see, our results are very positive, the eGPU made a big improvement compared to the integrated graphics processor.
-Not only did it speed up rendering times considerably, it also allowed us to edit 4K video in real time with multiple effects applied to the timeline, without skipping frames.
-And that’s in high-quality playback mode as well.
+Not only did it speed up rendering times considerably, but it also allowed us to edit 4K video in real-time with multiple effects applied to the timeline, without skipping frames.
+And that’s in high-quality playback mode too.

 Which Mac apps benefit most from an eGPU?

-Unfortunately, not all app will benefit from the graphics process upgrade as some task solely rely on the CPU processor to run exporting task.
+Unfortunately, not all apps will benefit from the graphics process upgrade as some task solely rely on the CPU processor to run exporting tasks.

 We saw great results in Final Cut Pro X, as well as DaVinci Resolve.
 Premiere CC did not have eGPU support when we first ran these tests.
-The good news is that the latest CC update does seem to work.
-We’ve not had a chance to re-run the tests however.
+The good news is that the latest CC update does seem to work, but we’ve not had a chance to re-run the tests just yet.

 Adobe Photoshop and Lightroom Classic did take advantage of the eGPU performance, but only when we were editing, compositing and colour correcting images.
-It however did not use the eGPU when we were exporting and compressing our images.
+It did not use the eGPU when we were exporting and compressing our images.
 We recommend that you check whether the app you want to use will benefit from eGPU acceleration before heading to the shops for an eGPU unit.